XpiritBV/mini-hacks/Version-your-App-in-VSTS-Build/readme.md

 Navigate to your profiles security settings.
 Create a Personal Access Token (PAT).
 This PAT is required to register the agent.
 After registration you can safely revoke this PAT.

-Verify that you have registerd your agent successfully in VSTS.
+Verify that you have registered your agent successfully in VSTS.
 It should be visible in the selected pool, the indicator should light up green.

 ### Step 2 - Use Local Agent ###

 Update the build definition to use your local agent.
 This is configured on the build definitions General tab.
-Run the build to verfiy the build runs on your local machine.
+Run the build to verify the build runs on your local machine.

 ### Step 3 - Add PowerShell step ###